 Use a rice table like you would a ball pit; they can find speech cards or other hidden items.
 This is an effective calming activity that keeps hands engaged and busy.
 Read more ideas on incorporating sensory bins in therapy here.

 Slides are a fun and motivating movement.
-The slide can be used as a reward for completing a desired task.
+The slide can be used as a reward for completing the desired task.
 Talk about the actions – “up up up, down!” or “ready, set…” “go!” or incorporate a drill activity such as putting articulation cards leading up to the slide or at the bottom of the slide.

 Do you have your own favorite ways to incorporate movement in speech therapy?
 Let me know in the comments!